railz-ai/railz-connect/README.md

 ```

 ## How to use
-The previous version of Railz Connect was hosted in our CDN as a script, that method is still supported
+The previous version of Accounting Data as a Service Connect™ was hosted in our CDN as a script, that method is no longer supported
 however you can now follow that same method using npm.

-This is the preferred approach for integrating with Railz Connect.
+This is the preferred approach for integrating with Accounting Data as a Service Connect™.

 ### Using HTML Reference
 #### Angular